Jewel Langevine

 Author

 Thanks for visiting my blog!
-From Guyana to The Bahamas to Texas to New York City, it's easy to say that I've had many interesting and unique life experiences.
-Blogging is my chance to share them and I've been do just that for over 4 and a half years!
+From Guyana to The Bahamas to Texas to New York City and The San Francisco Bay Area, it's easy to say that I've had many interesting and unique life experiences.
+Interesting and unique are also great descriptors for my career journey.

 Categories